There is nothing more invigorating than sitting around a dinner table with guests and talking about life insurance.

 After I got married, $250,000 at the time I thought was more than enough, and it probably was.
 After our first child, I added an additional $500,000 and after our second child, I really ramped it and purchased another 1.5 million dollar 30-year term life insurance policy, for a grand total of 2.25 million dollars.

 For the longest time, I thought that that was enough, even after the arrival of our third child I still felt that my family would be protected in the event that something were to happen to me.
 I’m not really sure what triggered it, but I started to get the life insurance itch again, thinking man, do I really need to buy more?

 With my wife and I starting the adoption process for our fourth child, I thought it at least wouldn’t hurt to look into it.
 We have other assets, retirement accounts, savings, equity in my business that my wife could always liquidate, so I know there is other assets there, but I thought it wouldn’t hurt to at least shop around and see if I could get more life insurance; I didn’t expect that I would also be able to save a pretty penny.

-By using the quote engine like you see here on the site, I was able to find out that I can actually get a 2.5 million 30-year policy and save over $400 a year for doing so.
+By comparing quotes with tools like you see here on the site, I was able to find out that I can actually get a 2.5 million 30-year policy and save over $400 a year for doing so.